zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_rpi/bluetooth.md

 bluetoothctl
 ```

 This goes to the bluetooth prompt.
+Run `help` to see the commands

 ```console
 Agent registered